 Construction Period: About 2,000 years from the Warring States Period (476 BC - 221 BC) to Ming Dynasty (1368-1644)

 The World's Longest Military Defensive System

 The Great Wall was a huge defensive line against enemies' intrusion in the past.
 The nearest battle took place at Gubeikou, Beijing in 1933, leaving many bullet holes on the wall.
 It is also the longest man-made construction in the world, winding 13,170.70 miles (21,196.18 kilometers) from the east sea shore (Laolongtou) to the west desert (Jiayuguan).
-If all the bricks are used to build a wall with a width of one yard and a height of 16 feet (five meters), it is long enough to go around the earth.
+If all the bricks were used to build a wall with a width of one yard and a height of 16 feet (five meters), it is long enough to go around the earth.